craigbridges/Nettle/README.md

 ### Functions

 Functions can take zero or more parameters, which can be a string literal, number, property or variable.
-The syntax for a function is:
+The syntax for using a function is:

 ```
-@Truncate("Hello World!", 5)
+{{@Truncate("Hello World!", 5)}}
 ```

 Which would generate: